relector-tuxnix/meg4/docs/API.md

 Hereafter these will be referenced from the platform application's perspective, eg. exported functions are the ones that the platform application provides, and imported ones are the functions provided by the libmeg4.a library.

-NOTE: Most of the `main_` functions are OS dependent, and already implemented in `platform/common.h`.
+NOTE: Most of the `main_` functions are OS dependent (and not library), and already implemented in `platform/common.h`.

 Exported Functions
 ------------------